Ofelia Uribe de Acosta: Early life and education

-Acosta was born Ofelia Uribe Durán on the December 22, 1900 in Oiba to Juan Bautista Uribe Durán and Josefa Durán Gómez.
+Acosta was born Ofelia Uribe Durán on December 22, 1900 in Oiba, Colombia to Juan Bautista Uribe Durán and Josefa Durán Gómez.
 Both of Acosta's parents were Primary school teachers who were associated with the Colombian Liberal Party.

 After finishing primary education in Socorro, Acosta's family relocated to San Gil where she enrolled at the Normal School of San Gil (Escuela Normal de San Gil).
 Acosta graduated with her teaching qualification in 1917.

 Career

-In 1930, Ofelia presented at the Fourth International Conference for Women to advocate for rights for married women.
+In 1930, Ofelia presented at the Fourth International Women's Conference in Bogotá to advocate for rights for married women.
 Women were not allowed to vote or create contracts.
 Married women were under the protection (guardianship) of their spouses and their possessions went to their husbands.

 In 1944 and 1955 respectively, she founded, edited, directed and distributed two political newspapers, the first called Agitacion Femenina (Feminist Movement, on behalf of Union Femenina de Colombia) and the second called Verdad (Truth).

 In 1963 she published the book Una voz insurgente (An Insurgent Voice).

 Acosta died on 4 August 1988 in Bogotá.